nicolairobles/ml-projects/kickoff.md

 → [Jupyter Notebooks](https://jupyter.org) / [Google Colab](https://colab.research.google.com) for tutorials
 → [Streamlit](https://streamlit.io) for quick demos

+__

+## Slide 5.5: Proposed Workflow—AI in Planning & Coding

+1. **Generate Tasks With AI**
+   - Use AI to break down features into clear tasks/issues, complete with acceptance criteria.

+2. **Review & Align**
+   - Team reviews AI-generated tasks to ensure they fit the overall project plan and priorities.

+3. **Assign & Prep**
+   - Assign tasks on GitHub, clarify ownership, and set any missing criteria.

+4. **Code With AI Support**
+   - Use AI for boilerplate code, explanations, or quick prototypes—always test and understand first.

+5. **Quality-Check & QA**
+   - Run/QA code, compare to acceptance criteria, and review as a team before merging.

+**AI speeds up planning and coding, but we stay in control and keep quality high!**

 ---

 ## Slide 6: Our Learning Approach